HaykTarkhanyan/virus_spread_simulation/README.md

 transportation_drop (def : 3) - After emergancy was declared how many times
                                 to decrease shuffle_quantitu
 infection_drop( def: 2) - like transportation drop but with virus severness

-Every morning the following happens:
-All infecteds peoples health codtination vatanuma
-All alive infecteds try to infect their neigbors Depending on which day it is ingectets health lavanuma virus severness drops aaaaaaaaaaaaaa, Apr lav chi etum sec